Bhekisile/To-do-list/README.md

 # 📖 [To-Do-List] <a name="about-project"></a>

-**[To-Do-List]** is a website about a to-do-list of tasks.
-It is built using webpack which is a module bundler.
+**[To-Do-List]** is a project about the list of tasks.
+The user can add, edit, and delete the task and each task is rendered dynamically on page load.
+The project uses webpack to bundle JavaScript files.

 ## 🛠 Built With <a name="built-with"></a>